 Cybersec Essentials

-Leonard Snart, a supervillain in the DC Comics universe, once said, “There are only four rules you need to remember: make the plan, execute the plan, expect the plan to go off the rails, and throw away the plan.”
-IT professionals, especially those in cybersecurity, know that having a plan that selects practical actions to protect a company and executing a plan that actually protects company assets from external and internal threats in real-life scenarios are two very different things to make happen before they have the chance to go off the rails.
+IT professionals, especially those in cybersecurity, know that having a cyber security plan that outlines a comprehensive strategy to protect a company and executing a plan that actually protects company assets from external and internal threats in real-life scenarios are two very different things to make happen before they have the chance to go off the rails.

 Steps to create a cybersecurity plan

 Putting a plan together to review cybersecurity policies and procedures and outlining who will be a part of creating your corporate cybersecurity plan, what will be encompassed within its criteria, and who will be in charge of implementing it are all important decisions to make from the start.
+Cyber security plans are crucial as they offer numerous benefits, including enhanced protection of sensitive data and the ability to measure and refine their effectiveness using specific metrics.

 The following eight steps will help you create a comprehensive plan that works well with any size company’s current cybersecurity policies and procedures.

-1. Perform a Security Risk Analysis
+1. Perform a security risk analysis

 Plus, a thorough security risk analysis can help secure management’s support for resource allocation and the implementation of the proper security solutions and accompanying tech.

-2. Set Security Objectives
+2. Set security objectives

 Here are three security objectives to keep in mind before, during, and after the cybersecurity plan creation process: